VectorInstitute/vector-eval/README.md

 The Vector RAG Evaluation framework is designed to be an intuitive and flexible tool for benchmarking the performance of RAG systems.
 The framework exposes an Evaluator that is configured using three components: Systems, Tasks, and Metrics.

 - **Systems** encapsulate a RAG system.
 Systems must adhere to a common interface but can be implemented by users with arbitrary complexity.
 Several simple baseline systems are implemented within the framework.
-- **Tasks** represent RAG datasets (inspired by the lm-eval-harness implementation).
+- **Tasks** represent RAG datasets (inspired by the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) implementation).
 A Task is composed of a set of Documents and a set of Task Instances for evaluation.
 - **Metrics** measure various aspects of the RAG systems, including accuracy, relevance, groundedness, and hallucination detection.
-Metrics can be user-defined or imported from existing frameworks such as RAGAS, TruLens, DeepEval and Rageval.
+Metrics can be user-defined or imported from existing frameworks such as [RAGAS](https://docs.ragas.io/en/stable/), [TruLens](https://www.trulens.org/), [Rageval](https://github.com/gomate-community/rageval) and [DeepEval](https://docs.confident-ai.com/).

 ### Evaluation